LandRegistry/common-dev-env/README.md

 There are no fragments needed when using this.
 The Management Console will be available on <http://localhost:15672> for RabbitMQ 3, or <http://localhost:15682> for RabbitMQ 4 (guest/guest).

-Rabbit is available over port 5672 and TLS on port 5671.
+RabbitMQ 3 is available over port 5672 and TLS on port 5671.
+RabbitMQ 4 is available over port 5682 and TLS on port 5681.

 TLS presents a self signed cert.
 If verification is needed a copy of the ca certificate is [here](scripts/docker/rabbitmq/certs/ca_certificate.crt).
 The host has been set to `rabbitmq` for host verification in most common libraries, although will only work within the docker network.